j6k4m8/epistolary/README.md

 If you are using the OpenAI OCR option, you should configure your OpenAI API key globally, or you can pass it in a config to the TextExtractor directly.

+If you are planning to use the reMarkable document management tools, you will also need to install [the `rmapi` tool](https://github.com/juruen/rmapi) and configure it with your reMarkable account.

 ### 1. Install the package

 Then install Python dependencies: